 4 large eggs

 1/2 teaspoon fine-grain sea salt

 Grated zest of one large lemon

-1 cup micro sprouts, chopped (try brocolli, onion, or alfalfa sprouts - optional)
+1 cup micro sprouts, chopped (try broccoli, onion, or alfalfa sprouts), optional

 1 tablespoon extra-virgin olive oil (or clarified butter)

 If you are using sprouted garbanzos, steam them until just tender, about 10 minutes.
-Most of you will be using canned beans, so jump right in and combine the garbanzos, eggs, and salt in a food processor.
+Most of you will be using canned beans, so jump right in.
+Pulse the onions a few times in a food processor.
+Add the garbanzos, eggs, and salt.
 Puree until the mixture is the consistency of a very thick, slightly chunky hummus.
-Pour into a mixing bowl and stir in the cilantro, onion, zest, and sprouts.
+Pour into a mixing bowl and stir in the cilantro, zest, and sprouts.
 Add the breadcrumbs, stir, and let sit for a couple of minutes so the crumbs can absorb some of the moisture.
-At this point, you should have a moist mixture that you can easily form into twelve 1 1/2-inch-thick patties.
+At this point, you should have a moist mixture that you can easily form into twelve 1 1/2-inch-thick patties, or six larger patties.
 I err on the moist side here, because it makes for a nicely textured burger.
 You can always add more bread crumbs a bit at a time to firm up the dough if need be.
 Conversely, a bit of water or more egg can be used to moisten the batter.